hmc-cs111-spring2016/external-lab/README.md

       2. Implementation

 ## Bonus
-If you finish (or just want to explore things more), here are some options.
+We probably won't have time to finish in class.
+But for future reference, here are some other things to do to improve your calculator language.

 ### Better error-checking
 Can you give better error-checking and error messages for the parser?
 For the